Optimization-based Block Coordinate Gradient Coding for Mitigating Partial Stragglers in Distributed Learning: Coordinate Gradient Coding

 where $\mathbf{T}\triangleq \left(T_n\right)_{n\in [N]}$.
 Note that $\tau(\mathbf{s,T})$ is a function of the parameters $\mathbf{s}$ and random vector $\mathbf{T}$ and hence is also random.

-\begin{Rem}[Motivation of Diversifying Redundancy] Note that the gradient coding schemes proposed in \cite{GC_Tandon_exact}, which introduce identical redundancy in the computation of coded local partial derivatives corresponding to all $L$ coordinates (\TCOMb{i.e.,} $s_l,l\in[L]$ are identical), cannot \TCOMb{effectively} utilize the computation results from partial stragglers.
-This motivates us to diversify the redundancies in the computation of coded local partial derivatives corresponding to all $L$ coordinates (\TCOMb{i.e., allowing} $s_l,l\in[L]$ \TCOMb{to be} different). \TCOMb{A motivating example is illustrated in Fig.~\ref{fig:motivating_example}.} Specifically, in Fig.~\ref{subfig:system_Tandon_1}, the computation results of the coded local partial derivatives \TCOMb{corresponding to the 3rd and 4th coordinates} from worker 1 and from worker 2 are not utilized; in Fig.~\ref{subfig:system_Tandon_2}, the computation result of the coded local partial derivative \TCOMb{corresponding to the 1st coordinate} from worker 3 is not utilized; in Fig.~\ref{subfig:motivating_example_proposed}, \TCOMb{the computation results of the coded local partial derivatives corresponding to all coordinates from all workers are utilized.} \TCOMb{It is clear that} the proposed coordinate gradient coding scheme with coding parameters $\mathbf{s}=(1,1,2,2)$ \TCOMb{(shown in Fig.~\ref{subfig:motivating_example_proposed})} has a shorter overall runtime than the gradient coding scheme in~\cite{GC_Tandon_exact} with coding parameter $s=1$ \TCOMb{(shown in Fig.~\ref{subfig:system_Tandon_1})} or $s=2$ \TCOMb{(shown in Fig.~\ref{subfig:system_Tandon_2})}. \end{Rem}
+\begin{Rem}[Motivation of Diversifying Redundancy] \REPLYb{Each worker sequentially computes and sends coded local partial derivatives (corresponding to coordinates $1,2,\cdots,L$) to the master.
+Note that for any $\mathbf{s}=(s_l)_{l\in[L]}$ and any $n\in[N]$, the length of the interval between the times receiving the coded local partial derivatives from the fastest worker and from the $n$-th fastest worker, $\frac{M}{N}b (T_{(n)} - T_{(1)}) \sum_{i=1}^l\left(s_i+1\right)$, increases with $l$.
+To reduce the waiting time for collecting additional coded local partial derivatives for decoding, we intended to reduce the number of required coded local partial derivatives for recovering the $l$-th partial derivative $\frac{\partial\hat{\ell}(\bm{\theta};\mathcal{D})}{\partial\theta_l}$, $N-s_l$, when $l$ increases.
+That is, intuitively, letting $s_l$ (representing the redundancy in the computation of a coded local partial derivative corresponding to the $l$-th coordinate) increase with $l$ helps reduce the completion time for computing the coded local partial derivative corresponding to the $l$-th coordinate, thereby reducing the overall runtime.
+This reveals the ineffectiveness of posing identical redundancy (i.e., identical $s_l,l\in[L]$) and motivates diverse (more specifically, increase) redundancies in the computation of coded local partial derivatives for $L$ coordinates (i.e., different $s_l,l\in[L]$).} A motivating example is illustrated in Fig.~\ref{fig:motivating_example}.
+Specifically, in Fig.~\ref{subfig:system_Tandon_1}, the computation results of the coded local partial derivatives \TCOMb{corresponding to the 3rd and 4th coordinates} from worker 1 and from worker 2 are not utilized; in Fig.~\ref{subfig:system_Tandon_2}, the computation result of the coded local partial derivative \TCOMb{corresponding to the 1st coordinate} from worker 3 is not utilized; in Fig.~\ref{subfig:motivating_example_proposed}, \TCOMb{the computation results of the coded local partial derivatives corresponding to all coordinates from all workers are utilized.} \REPLYb{ Fig.~\ref{fig:motivating_example} shows that the overall runtime of the proposed coordinate gradient coding scheme with coding parameters $\mathbf{s}=(1,1,2,2)$ (shown in Fig.~\ref{subfig:motivating_example_proposed}) is shorter than those of the original gradient coding scheme with coding parameter $s=1$ (shown in Fig.~\ref{subfig:system_Tandon_1}) and $s=2$ (shown in Fig.~\ref{subfig:system_Tandon_2}).} \end{Rem}